ncatlab/nlab-content/pages/2/8/1/1/1182/content.md

 The idea is that we have discussion on the blog but distill whatever we can into the $n$Lab here.

-Here is the list of reports, as planned so far
+Here is the list of reports, as planned so far:

 * Monday, April 27: [[Alex Hoffnung|Alex]] on section 1, [Introduction](http://arxiv.org/PS_cache/arxiv/pdf/0805/0805.0157v4.pdf#page=2) [[tick6.png:pic]] ([n-category caf&#233; entry](http://golem.ph.utexas.edu/category/2009/04/journal_club_geometric_infinit_1.html))